earth06/mydocument/linux_shellscript.md

 This is called shell script .

-I want to introduce the syntax but it is different whether your shell is B Shell or C Shell.
+I want to introduce the syntax but its syntax is different whether your shell is B Shell or C Shell.

-I'm used to using csh so I mainly explain csh grammar (However, csh has serious defects in its grammar and csh is deprecated for programming language)
+I'm used to using csh so I mainly explain csh grammar (However, csh has serious defects in its syntax so csh is deprecated for programming language)

 When you make shell script, you have to write `shebang` at first line of that file.